mrjones-plip/offline-boggle-boards/readme.md

 This project is the answer to the question, "What's the easiest way to play Boggle on a flight without internet?", but being frustrated that options in the app store all are ad laden.

-If you load this app on your while online, it will continue to work without Internet connectivity.
+If you load this app on your phone while online, it will continue to when offline, without Internet connectivity.

 [![Board Example](./offline.boggle.boards.png)](https://mrjones-plip.github.io/offline-boggle-boards/)